apollographql/apollo/docs/source/tutorial/client.md

   uri: "http://localhost:4000/graphql"
 });
 ```
 **Note:** The `src` directory mentioned here is not the server directory.
-It's a new directory that houses all the client code.
+It's a new directory that contains the client code.

 To connect our graph API to a client, we need to import the `ApolloClient` class from `apollo-client` and pass our API URL to the client via the `uri` property of the client config object.